Hu Lie: Service under Western Jin

 One minister, Chen Qian warned against appointing Hu Lie and another general, Qian Hong, as provincial inspectors.
 He argued that while the two were strong generals, they were both tactless and not suited to maintain order around the borders.
 However, his advice was ignored.

 A rebellion soon broke out in Qin in June or July 270 after Hu Lie lost the support of the tribes.
 The rebellion's leader was Tufa Shujineng, the chieftain of the Tufa tribe in Hexi.
 Although Shujineng was a Xianbei, historical records indicate that the rebellion consisted of several different tribal people, with the rebels being collectively referred to as "Qiang" or "Di".

 Hu Lie led his troops and camped at Wanhu Mound (萬斛堆; located in Gaolan County, Gansu) to campaign against Shujineng.
 However, Shujineng and the chieftains, Baihuwen (白虎文) and Yaolanni (藥蘭泥), surrounded Hu Lie's army and killed him.
 The Prince of Fufeng, Sima Liang, was supposed to send reinforcements to help Hu Lie through his subordinates Liu Qi (劉旂) and Jing Yan (敬琰), but the two refused to move their troops.
 Emperor Wu wanted to punish Liu Qi, but Sima Liang defended him and lost his post in the process.
+He was replaced as Inspector of Qin province by Du Yu.